JetBrains-Research/coqpilot/README.md

 As CoqPilot supports adding predefined commands to try as completion both in the plugin and the benchmark, you can integrate `Coq` generation methods, that contribute a specific tactic and are triggered from OCaml.

-### Tactitian
+### Tactician

-[Tactitian](https://coq-tactician.github.io) is a tactic learner and prover for the Coq Proof Assistant.
+[Tactician](https://coq-tactician.github.io) is a tactic learner and prover for the Coq Proof Assistant.
 To install:
 ```bash
 opam pin coq-tactician https://github.com/coq-tactician/coq-tactician.git#coq8.19
 opam install coq-tactician
 tactician enable
 ```

-To use completion tactics from `Tactitian` you need to add an import:
+To use completion tactics from `Tactician` you need to add an import:
 ```coq
 From Tactician Require Import Ltac1.
 ```